Bedford Custody Modification Attorneys

 When an order for conservatorship, possession, and access is entered with the court, it is based upon the circumstances of the family at that time.
 What worked at the time of a divorce, or at the time of a child's birth, may not work forever.
 Material changes in circumstances like a new job, job loss, and relocation are quite common and may be grounds to modify a prior court order.
 Conservatorship, possession and access, and child support may be modified until a child is 18 and has graduated from high school.

 At Holland McGill Law, our custody modification lawyers in Bedford can help clients seek alterations to existing orders if their needs have changed.
-Call (817) 934-5922 today to learn more.
+Call (817) 934-5922 or contact us online today to learn more.